 top of page

 Getting a mortgage can be a daunting experience for anyone, but it can be especially challenging if you are self employed.
 Unlike salaried employees, lenders view your income differently, which often leads to confusion and complications.
-To help you navigate this process with ease, we have put together the following guide to mortgages for the self-employed.
-Here we aim to explain everything from eligibility criteria to the deposit amount you'll need and the amount your lender is likely to offer you.
+To help you navigate this process with ease, this article aims to explain everything you need to know, from eligibility criteria, to the amount of deposit required and the paperwork you'll need to share with the bank,

 Did you know that you may be eligible for a mortgage even if you've only been in business for a year?
 While most lenders prefer to see at least two years of history, there are some who are willing to make an exception.